SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-bulk-import.md

 Refer to this section for details on filling the CSV template: [Filling CSV template for bulk import](/dtm/asset-hierarchy/#csv-template-attributes)

 {{< c8y-admon-info>}}
 From any hierarchy level, template will be downloaded only for its succeeding child hierarchy.
-And Assets must be imported only for that child hierarchy.
+And assets must be imported only for that child hierarchy.
 {{< /c8y-admon-info>}}

 Once you enter all the details correctly for child asset in the CSV template, upload the template using below steps: